helblazer811/ManimML/Readme.md

 ### Convolutional Neural Network with an Image

-We can also animate an image being fed into a convolutional neural network by specifiying an `ImageLayer` before the first convolutional layer.
+We can also animate an image being fed into a convolutional neural network by specifying an `ImageLayer` before the first convolutional layer.

 ```python
 import numpy as np